ivangeorgiew/dotfiles/README.md

 11) Install import-js globally
 12) `git clone https://github.com/ivangeorgiew/dotfiles.git ~/dotfiles`
 13) `cd ~/dotfiles`
+14) If you want to remove any of the plugins in vim/bundle DO IT NOW
-14) `git submodule update --init --recursive`
+15) `git submodule update --init --recursive`
-15) `./install.sh`
+16) `./install`
-16) Follow the YouCompleteMe installation instructions
+17) Follow the YouCompleteMe build instructions: https://github.com/Valloric/YouCompleteMe#full-installation-guide
-17) Update stuff you want to update
+18) Update stuff you want to update